Ivagnesmanuel/Cloud-IoT-Environment-station/devices_RIOT/README.md

+## Section 2

-This folder contains the extension including the RIOT-OS devices, the MQTT-SN protocol and the transparent gateway, the relatives links are below.
+This folder contains the extension with the RIOT-OS devices using the MQTT-SN protocol.
+For more information about this section use the links below.

 ### links
 - [Youtube demonstration](https://youtu.be/zVOfD81fPKc)